 and allowing students in the Human Services programs to participate in initiatives.

-I hope you will consider giving me the opportunity to represent you in the 2020-2021 academic year.
-Thank you for your consideration and support.
+Thank you for giving me the opportunity to represent you in the 2020-2021 academic year.

 -Nicholas Gene Mackiewicz

-Ultimately, my hope is to be a V.P.
-Of Academics that empowers and guides students towards better outcomes.
-Thank you for your consideration of me as V.P.
-Of Academics.
+Ultimately, my hope as V.P.
+Of Academics is to empower and guide students towards better outcomes.
+Thank you!